lislis/node-getting-started/README.md

 At Geeny, we use Docker Edge 17.0.*, and this is the version we have used in our tests.
 Other versions are not guaranteed to work with this tutorial.

-We also use [docker-compose](https://github.com/docker/compose) to more easily declare our app dependencies at the infrastructure level.
+We also use [docker-compose](https://github.com/docker/compose) to declare our app dependencies more easily at the infrastructure level.

-To run your service locally, you can run:
+To run the Docker image locally, you can execute the following:

 ```
 cd Step-1
 docker-compose build && docker-compose up
 ```

-The `docker-compose.yml` file conveniently re-maps the exposed port from the 80 (used by Geeny) to 3000
+The `docker-compose.yml` file re-maps the exposed port from 80 (used by Geeny) to 3000.

-Now visit http://localhost:3000 and the example should be running there.
+When you execute the above commands, visit http://localhost:3000 and the example should be running there.

 ## License

 Copyright (C) 2017 Telefónica Germany Next GmbH, Charlottenstrasse 4, 10969 Berlin.

 This project is licensed under the terms of the [Mozilla Public License Version 2.0](LICENSE.md).

-Inconsolata font is copyright (C) 2006 The Inconsolata Project Authors.
-This Font Software is licensed under the [SIL Open Font License, Version 1.1](OFL.txt).